Looking for information about other Dental Topics?

 ▲ Section references – Dean, Law

-- The band fits around the anchor tooth on which the maintainer will be cemented.
+- The band fits around the anchor tooth that will support the maintainer.

-- A wire attached to the band extends from it, across to the tooth on the other side of the missing tooth’s space, and then back as a continuous loop.
+- A wire loop is attached (soldered) to the band/crown.
+It extends across to the tooth on the other side of the missing tooth’s space.

-An effort is made to design the wire loop’s shape so the eruption of the permanent tooth is not impeded by it.
+An effort is made to design the loop’s shape so it doesn’t interfere with the progress of the erupting permanent tooth.

-- The fit of the wire against the distant tooth is just passive but it must make rigid contact so no loss of space occurs.
+- The fit of the wire loop against the distant tooth is passive but must be definitive enough so no loss of space occurs.

 - No attempt is made for the appliance to provide chewing function in the region of the missing tooth.